 The world of investing makes many paths available, and knowing where to put your money can be challenging.
-As you build long-term financial strategies for you and your family, fixed income investments can be a sound option offering stability and predictable returns.
+As you build long-term financial strategies for you and your family, fixed income investments can be a sound option, offering stability and predictable returns.

 What are fixed income investments?

 Fixed income investments are securities that provide a regular income in the form of interest payments.
-These investments come in several different forms, including bonds, certificates of deposit (CDs) and Treasury inflation-protected securities (TIPS).
-They are typically less risky than other types of investments, such as
+These investments come in several different forms, including bonds,

-Here's a closer look at some examples of fixed income investments.
+Let's take a closer look at some examples of fixed income investments.

 How do fixed income investments work?